chinesejacklee/as7341_I2C/README.md

 ## Getting started

-This library is under construction, don't use it, just read it to get an idea.
+This library is under construction.
-It is not yet tested with AS7341 hardware and temporary adapted to test with an EEPROM only to check syntax and I2C reads and writes.
+Not all examples are working.
+Documentation should follow, for now read comments in source!

 ## Examples